Arborist Advice: Why Should You Prune Your Trees During the Dormant Season?

 If you've wondered why there are cages on all the new street trees, it's so the deer won't rub off the bark.

 Please don't remove the cages.
-The Tree Committee will remove them when the trunks are too wide for deer to rub against.
+The Tree Commission will remove them when the trunks are too wide for deer to rub against.

 Thanks!